People say they will pay more for a better customer experience. More importantly, they will leave to go to a competitor after a bad experience.

 In that same survey, three quarters of customers queried indicated they choose brands with friendly employees while only a third choose brands because they have a good reputation.

 Companies that deliver a better customer experience tend to deliver better results.
 Watermark Consulting regularly studies the performance of companies by comparing the 8-year stock performance of customer experience leaders and laggards to the broad market S & P Index.
 Based on their most recent analysis:

 - Customer experience leaders outperformed the broad market by 35 points.

 - Customer experience laggards trailed the broader market by 45 points.

 Brands are often struggling to keep up with the rapidly changing expectations of increasingly social consumers.
-I talked about this 8 Ways to Enable an Effective Social Shopping Experience.

 It’s a new day.
 The traditional marketing funnel is being replaced by a dynamic buying journey.
 Customer’s want to deal with friendly, competent employees and they expect a seamless experience no matter when and how they choose to interact with a brand.

 Marketers who want to be relevant must have engaged and friendly employees at all of the touchpoints along this buying path.
 So how does one go about developing engaged employees?